isaacs/.github/CONTRIBUTING.md

   non-native English speakers.
 Do not take code review personally.
 If I'm harsh in my criticism, it's because I respect you as a developer.
+- Any demands, pleading, or otherwise implying that I or any other open source maintainer _owes_ you something, by virtue of having given away our time and labor, will be shut down immediately.
+Your dependence is not my emergency.
+If you need something done quickly, be prepared to pay market rates for it.

 ## More Practical Stuff